nnicknamename/EazyRex/README.md

-EasyRex is the the reaction to the complicated nature of regular expressions.
+EasyRex is the reaction to the complicated nature of regular expressions.
 Throughout my use of them, I developed small and separate tools that helped me in both the development and the debugging of complex regular expressions.
 The main issues I faced were the following:

 - The difficulty of editing and using large regular expressions, especially when considering the forced horizontal structure.
 - Susceptibility to typos and misspells.